Uzbekistan entry requirements for South Korea passport holders

 South Korean passport holders can enter Uzbekistan without a visa for stays up to 30 days.
 This policy, effective since 2024, covers tourism, business, and transit.
 Ensure your passport is valid for at least 6 months from your arrival date.

-Your passport needs to be valid for the entire time you plan to stay in Uzbekistan.
-Airlines check this before boarding.
+Your South Korean passport must be valid for at least the length of your stay in Uzbekistan.
+Airlines check this at check-in.

 Required